 We use dyes and pigments to dye fabrics, plastics and other materials.
 And we use dyes and pigments to manufacture paints and printing inks.

-You can bleach the colour of a textile if you use a special process that involves ultraviolet radiation.
-This alters the chemical structure of the molecules and colours the item.
+You can bleach the colour of a fabric if you use special processing that involves ultraviolet radiation.
+This alters the chemical structure of the molecules and colours the product.

 The name of the particular molecule that changes the colour is the 'chromophore'.